We're reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Here’s if It’s Safe to Use a Microwave With Rust:

 Microwave ovens are still the most convenient and time-saving method of cooking and reheating dishes today.
+However, they require proper care to ensure safety and efficiency over time.

 What Causes a Microwave to Rust?

-There are several reasons why microwaves rust.
+There are several reasons why microwaves rust:

 How Can I Stop a Microwave From Rusting?